rabanti-github/NanoXLSX/CONTRIBUTING.md

   * Introduces (inline) hard-coded values that are either already defined as constants or could be substituted by an existing enum or similar code parts
   * Code that is clearly copied from somewhere else or is AI generated
     * External sources: Ensure compliance with the licenses.
 Don’t use code that may have a more restrictive license than NanoXLSX (MIT) or that has no license declaration
     * AI: That’s great!
 But please, revise the code, check it, and remove unnecessary comments.
-Ensure that this code could not cause a licensing issue too
+Ensure that this code cannot cause a licensing issue too